The Centre for Heart Valve Innovation.

 Once your clinic visit and tests are done, a group of doctors and nurses will meet to discuss the best options for your treatment.
 Our clinic nurse will contact you with the team’s recommendation.

 If a THV procedure is right for you, you will have your procedure at St. Paul’s Hospital or Vancouver General Hospital.
-The information you need to know to prepare for the procedure is described in the booklet:
+The information you need to know to prepare for the procedure and how to manage afterwards is described in the booklet:

 Most patients must come to the hospital two or three times to have all the tests needed for the THV Heart Team to make a recommendation for your treatment.
 Your THV Clinic visit will likely have these appointments: